koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 Run admin/management tasks as one-off processes
 {% endhighlight %}

-These are architectural questions you need to answer before you can be successful with you applications in the cloud.
+These are architectural questions you need to answer before you can be successful with your applications in the cloud.

 In a sense, Serverless embodies these 12 Factor App principles and offers you a binding corset to plug your business code easily into the cloud.
 This means you trade flexibility for easy of development.

-You basically need to ask yourself: would you rather spend 6 months building infrastructure or building actual applications (I do have to admit, that building infrastructure _can_ be fun, of course).
+You need to ask yourself: would you rather spend 6 months building infrastructure or building actual applications (I do have to admit, that building infrastructure _can_ be fun, of course).

 For the rest of this post, let's assume we want to build applications.